-- 1. the foregoing continuing connected transactions were entered into: - (a) in the ordinary and usual course of business of the Group; - (b) on normal commercial terms or better; and - (c) according to the respective agreements governing them on terms that are fair and reasonable and in the interests of the Company's shareholders as a whole; - 2. the Group's internal control procedures were adequate and effective to ensure that the transactions were conducted in the manner set out in sub-paragraph 1 above; - no right-of-use assets was recognised by the Group for the six months ended 30 September 2023 under the minibus leasing agreement dated 26 June 2020.
-The corresponding annual cap in respect of the right-of-use assets passed by the ordinary resolution in the AGM held on 28 August 2020 was HK\$4,297,000; - 4. the aggregate amount of right-of-use assets of HK\$184,197,000 recognised by the Group for the six months ended 31 March 2024 under the minibus leasing agreement dated 29 June 2023 did not exceed HK\$205,312,000, the annual cap in respect of the right-of-use assets in accordance with the ordinary resolution passed in the AGM held on 22 August 2023; - 5. the aggregate amount of administration fee income for the six months ended 30 September 2023 of HK\$1,189,000 received by the Group under the minibus leasing agreement dated 26 June 2020 did not exceed HK\$1,321,000, the annual cap in respect of the administration fee income in accordance with the ordinary resolution passed in the AGM held on 28 August 2020; and - 6. the aggregate amount of administration fee income for the six months ended 31 March 2024 of HK\$1,189,000 received by the Group under the minibus leasing agreement dated 29 June 2023 did not exceed HK\$1,307,000, the annual cap in respect of the administration fee income in accordance with the ordinary resolution passed in the AGM held on 22 August 2023.
+- 1. the foregoing continuing connected transactions were entered into: - (a) in the ordinary and usual course of business of the Group; - (b) on normal commercial terms or better; and - (c) according to the respective agreements governing them on terms that are fair and reasonable and in the interests of the Company's shareholders as a whole; - 2. the Group's internal control procedures were adequate and effective to ensure that the transactions were conducted in the manner set out in sub-paragraph 1 above; - pursuant to the minibus leasing agreement dated 29 June 2023, the PLB lease payments of HK\$66,247,000 for the year ended 31 March 2025 (2024: HK\$66,187,000), after deduction of administration fee income, was payable to Maxson, HKCT and Big Three; and - 4. the aggregate amount of administration fee income for the year ended 31 March 2025 disclosed above received by the Group under the minibus leasing agreement dated 29 June 2023 did not exceed HK\$2,615,000, the annual cap in respect of the administration fee income in accordance with the ordinary resolution passed in the AGM held on 22 August 2023.